Battle of al-Qadisiyyah: Day 4

 At sunrise of 19 November 636, the fighting had ceased, but the battle was still inconclusive.
 Qa'qa, with the consent of Sa'd, was now acting as the field commander of the Muslim troops.
 He is reported to have addressed his men as follows:

-The Muslims' left centre led by Qa’qa surged forward and attacked the Sassanid right centre, followed by the general attack of the Muslim corps.
-The Sassanids were taken by surprise at the resumption of battle.
-The Sassanid left wing and left centre were pushed back.
-Qa’qa again led a group of Mubarizuns against the Sassanids' left centre and by noon, he and his men were able to pierce through the Sassanid centre.
+The Muslims' left centre led by Qa’qa surged forward and attacked the Sasanian right centre, followed by the general attack of the Muslim corps.
+The Sasanians were taken by surprise at the resumption of battle.
+The Sasanian left wing and left centre were pushed back.
+Qa’qa again led a group of Mubarizuns against the Sasanians' left centre and by noon, he and his men were able to pierce through the Sasanian centre.
 However, they were unable to break the Persian army.

-Final battle
+Fall of al-Qadisiyyah

 On the final day, Rostam was slain, which heralded the defeat of the Persians.
 Multiple different accounts have been told of his mysterious death: